 Investigator Photographs Giant Bird 40 Miles West of Chicago

 Investigator Vance Nesbitt photographed what he described as an "enormous" bird yesterday in St. Charles, Illinois.
-Nesbitt was outside his place of employment when he noticed the large animal, he said in an email to Lon Strickler of Phantoms and Monsters.
+Nesbitt, who is a member of the team investigating flying humanoid sightings around Lake Michigan, was outside his place of employment when he noticed the large animal.
+He first shared his experience in a private message thread for members of said group, of which the Singular Fortean Society’s Tobias and Emily Wayland are members, and later solidified his story in an email to Lon Strickler of Phantoms and Monsters.

 Thursday March 29, 2018

 As a standard routine for the company that employs me, lunch time is usually 12:00 to 12:45 PM.
 My job description however puts me on the road for the logistics portion of the business during those hours.
 With the upcoming Easter holiday, schedules have changed with some clients of ours and I happened to be at the home office in St. Charles, Il during the lunch break.

 I was outside the building at 12:30 PM or very close to that time by myself.